In-water Intervention Strategy

 Emerging Supporting Field Data

 Hydrodynamic cavitation is a process to induce a phase change in water from a liquid to gas as microbubbles.
 There are a number of ways to produce these bubbles, including forcing water through a narrow constriction.
 As the bubbles collapse, a pressure (shock) wave is created that induces shear to disrupt colonies and aggregates.
+More importantly, Hydrodynamic cavitation is a process to induce a phase change in water from a liquid to gas as microbubbles.
+There are several ways to produce these bubbles, including forcing water through a narrow constriction.
+As the bubbles collapse, a pressure (shock) wave is created that induces shear to disrupt colonies and aggregates.
 More importantly, bubble collapse yields hydroxyl and oxygen radicals, strong oxidizing agents that inhibit or kill cyanobacteria due to the group’s limited enzymatic capabilities to thwart strong oxidizing conditions.
-As in the response to ozonation and the emerging nanobubbling technology, cyanobacteria buoyancy control can be lost due to collapse of intracellular gas vesicles; disintegration of the membrane surrounding the cell is also possible through lipid peroxidation within the cell membrane (Li et al. 2015) but has not always been found (Jančula et al. 2014).
-Zhang et al. (2006) reported loss of photosynthesis due to destruction of chlorophyll and phycocyanin, thereby preventing subsequent growth.
-Laboratory studies indicate gas vesicle collapse and settling of Microcystis aeruginosa (Jančula et al. 2014, Thomas et al. 2019) sometimes accompanied by cell lysis (Thomas et al. 2019).
+Like ozonation and the emerging nanobubble technology, hydrodynamic cavitation can control cyanobacteria by disrupting buoyancy control due to the collapse of intracellular gas vesicles (Li et al. 2015).
+The disintegration of the cell membrane is also possible through lipid peroxidation within the cell membrane (Li et al. 2015) but has not always been found (Jančula et al. 2014).
+Zhang et al. (2006) reported a loss of photosynthetic activity due to destruction of chlorophyll and phycocyanin, thereby preventing subsequent growth.
+Laboratory studies indicate gas vesicle collapse and settling of Microcystis aeruginosa (Jančula et al. 2014, Thomas et al. 2019), sometimes accompanied by cell lysis (Thomas et al. 2019).
 Similarly, microcystin degradation is documented in some treatments (Medina, Griggs, and Thomas 2016, Thomas et al. 2019) but not others (Li, Song, and Yu 2014).

 NATURE OF HCB

-Few field prototypes exist currently, but access to a bloom may require a boat, power for pumping lake water through the apparatus, and special equipment for microbubble generation.
+Few field prototypes exist currently, but access to a bloom may require a boat.
+You may also need power for pumping lake water through the apparatus and special equipment for microbubble generation.
 If other additives are included (for example, hydrogen peroxide or a superoxide generator), these will be additional expenses.

 Relative cost per growing season: Hydrodynamic cavitation